Pal8304/PaperGenerator/README.md

 ### **Constraints:**
 - No question(s) must be repeated in the generated paper.
 - There must be less similarity between multiple variants of papers generated.

+## Solution proposed by "LashPa"

+- Usage of priority queue to store the number of times the questions have appeared in previous papers.